Drodriguez-9/project_mlops/reports/README.md

 >
 > Answer:

-Our coverage is very small due to only testing the dataloading (maybe about 10%) and we're still confident in the code working correctly due to the model accuracy being satisfactory and the remaining code being quite simple.
+Our coverage is very small due to only testing the dataloading and we're still confident in the code working correctly due to the model accuracy being satisfactory and the remaining code being quite simple.

 ### Question 9